‘Teen Mom OG’ Confirms Season 4 Premiere, MTV Promises More Drama

 Amber Portwood is reportedly facing some serious issues.
 She was allegedly evicted from the house she moved into last season, leaving the landlord to sue her for unpaid rent and damages.
 On top of all of that, Portwood and Gary Shirley are still butting heads when it comes to how much time she should be spending with Leah.
 There is hope that she will explain the reason behind the lawsuit, as she was still filming her portion of Teen Mom OG yesterday.
 That was announced during the Teen Mom 2 Live show when she wasn’t around to participate in the fun with her three other co-stars.

-Farrah Abraham is still blonde and now, she has a want-to-be rapper for a mother.
+Farrah Abraham is still blonde, and now, she has a want-to-be rapper for a mother.
 This all went down during the announcement last night.
 Debra has now become Debz OG, and released her first-ever music video last night.
 Some of the events leading up to it will air this season on Teen Mom OG.
 On top of the issue with her mother, Abraham is going to be helping her daughter launch her own boutique.
 It is currently open now, but the process of it all will be documented behind the scenes.

 Get ready for a new episode of #TM2Live tonight at 10/9c! @mtv We’re teasing a clip from my mom Debra’s new rap music video! ???????????????? #DebzOG special airing this Wednesday ???????? @MTV